MSK-MOI/GGNN/ReadME.md

 * Curvature results are saved in "out/" as RNA_curv.csv, CNA_curv.csv and Methyl_curv.csv

 4. Run GGNN model: Test_multi_curv_net_surv.py
-* A processed data set of CoMMPass study of multiple myeloma with HPRD network and KEGG pathway can be download via the link bellow:
+* A processed data set of TCGA study of LGG with HPRD network and KEGG pathway can be download via the link bellow:
 * https://stonybrookmedicine.box.com/s/7t8qbrmni7n16lcfu3kmlnwje9l6qgdy